 As a lifelong educator, I know that students’ success begins with teachers’ success.
 However, too many teachers today struggle to make ends meet, working long hours and multiple jobs without the support, supplies, and infrastructure they need.
 It’s long past time for us to pay our teachers a salary that reflects the vital work they do for our nation.
 That’s why I cosponsored H.Res.
 58, which supports raising teacher pay, and H.R.
 865, the Rebuild America’s Schools Act, which will invest $100 billion in our public education system.
 As a member of the Subcommittee on Early Childhood, Elementary, and Secondary Education within the House Committee on Education and Labor, I will continue working to elevate the voices of educators across the United States.

 We must also strive to make higher education truly accessible and affordable.
 A college degree is invaluable in today’s economy, and any student who seeks to graduate from college deserves the opportunity to do so without accruing exorbitant debt.
-Additionally, I will continue to advocate on increasing Pell Grants for low-income students, holding predatory for-profit colleges accountable, and protecting loan forgiveness programs for our teachers, police officers, nurses, and fire fighters.
+I will continue to advocate for increasing Pell Grants for low-income students, holding predatory for-profit colleges accountable, and protecting loan forgiveness programs for our teachers, police officers, nurses, and fire fighters.

 During my first term in Congress, I’ve introduced numerous bills aimed at making higher education truly accessible and affordable: